 The following is one example of setting the scope tags for Intune objects.
 But you can use a similar method to set the Intune scope tags for all the supported Intune objects.

 - Login to Azure Portal and Navigate to Intune Blade

 - Click on Devices & then Click on All Devices

 - Select the Device which you want to Set Scope Tag and go to Properties of that device

-- Click on Scope (Tags) to set of that device
+- Click on Scope (Tags) to set that device.

 - Click on +Add to search Scope (Tags).
-I have used Scope (Tags) to Mumbai
+I have used Scope (Tags) for Mumbai